 Submissions to C EU Soon are now open!

-The final selection will be disclosed by the end of September.
+The final selection will be disclosed by mid-September.

-Up to six European first and second films in post-production, collected through a public call and selected by an international committee, are presented in a session open exclusively to buyers, festival programmers, and sales agents.
+Up to ten European films in advanced production and/or post-production, collected through a public call and selected by an international committee, are presented in a session open to sales agents, buyers and other MIA accredited professionals.

-C EU Soon opens with the screening of the film’s clip/trailer and a pitching presentation by the director and producer, followed by a session of pre-arranged one-to-one meetings.
+C EU Soon opens with the screening of the film’s clip/trailer and a pitching presentation by the producer and/or director, followed by a session of pre-arranged one-to-one meetings.

-Before submitting your film, we advise you to carefully read The C EU Soon Rules and check the eligibility criteria.
+Before submitting your film, we advise you to carefully read The C EU Soon Guidelines and check the eligibility criteria.

 Before proceeding with the request, we remind you to keep at hand the following information:

 - Film credits

 - Synopsis (max.
 600 characters);

 - Long synopsis or treatment (max 10 pp.)